aidanbush/355-project-2/readme.txt

 mini-report: directory that holds a makefile and mini-report.tex file to generate the mini-report.pdf (using "make all")
 report: directory that holds a makefile and report.tex file to generate the report.pdf (using "make all")

+results: result files from testing, including a python and R script to generate the plots used in the report.

 Given Files: D5.txt, E4.txt, ND.pl, newgame.txt, driver.pl

 Source Files: